-In this pop-up, you can select whether you want to export:
+In this contact manager pop-up, you can select whether you want to export:

-- All email contacts from your Google Gmail address book
+- All email contacts from your Gmail address book.

-You can also select the file format for your exports.
+You can also select the file format to transfer contacts.

-Google offers three options for the export format:
+Google contact manager offers three options for the export format:

-- Google CSV: The Google CSV format is best for backups or importing your selected contacts into another Google account.
+- Google CSV: The Google CSV format is best for backups or to import contacts into another Google account.

-- Outlook CSV: Choose the Outlook CSV format if you want to import contacts into Microsoft Outlook as Outlook contacts.
+- Outlook CSV: Choose the Outlook CSV format to import contacts into Microsoft Outlook as Outlook contacts.

-- vCard file: This is best for importing Google contacts into an Apple address book or other applications.
+- vCard file: This is best for importing multiple contacts into an Apple address book, a CRM, or other applications.

-After you’ve made your choices, click on the Export button and the download will automatically begin.
+Then, click on the Export button to transfer contacts, and the download will automatically begin.

 B. For an Android Device

-Currently, you can export Google contacts only from Android phones.
+Currently, you can export Google contacts only from an Android mobile device.

-On an Android device, you can export the contacts folder in a VCF file format using the Google Contacts app.
+Now, you can export the contacts folder in a VCF format (Virtual Contact File) using the Google Contacts app on an Android device.